bibleexchange/courses/sermon-outlines-by-stephen-reynolds-sr/Psalm 25 Proverbs 25.md

 Stay in the battle and in the work of God.
 Knowing there will be fierce enemies we can yet remain where God puts us.

->I Corinthians 10:13 -- God is faithful and will nt...
+>I Corinthians 10:13 -- God is faithful and will nt&hellip;

 If we want God to Guide us, pray for it.
 DIVINE GUIDANCE.
 It is not just going to happen, but we must seek Him that He will Guide us.